| | Error: "The database login failed. Failed to open the connection. Details: [Database Vendor Code: 17]" |

 - Select Specific Port Numbers and then type the port numbers: 1433, 1434

-- Select Next until get to 'Specify the name and Description of this Rule" screen
+- Select Next until you get to "Specify the name and Description of this Rule" screen

-- Enter name for Inbound Rule (for instance SQL - TCP)
+- Enter the name for Inbound Rule (for instance SQL - TCP)

 - In the Protocol and Ports dialog box, select UDP.

-- Select Next until get to 'Specify the name and Description of this Rule" screen
+- Select Next until the "Specify the name and Description of this Rule" screen.

-- Select the Protocols for the SQL Instance for Sage 100
+- Select the Protocols for the SQL Instance for Sage 100.
+Example: Protocols for SAGE100SQL.

 - To save changes, you'll need to Stop then Start the Sage 100 SQL Server Instance inside SQL Server Configuration Manager using the following steps: